What leads to Type 1 Diabetes?

 Study for the SACE Stage 2 Biology Exam.
 Enhance your understanding with quizzes, interactive flashcards, and detailed explanations.
 Be fully prepared for your exam success!

-Type 1 Diabetes is primarily an autoimmune condition where the body’s immune system mistakenly attacks and destroys the insulin-producing beta cells in the pancreas.
-This destruction results in a significant decrease or complete lack of insulin production, which is critical for regulating blood glucose levels.
+Type 1 Diabetes is an autoimmune condition where the body's immune system mistakenly attacks and destroys the insulin-producing beta cells in the pancreas.
+This destruction leads to insufficient insulin production, which is critical for regulating blood glucose levels.

 Subscribe